What is Sales Rank Express?

 “Hardcover—Library Binding.”
 Sometimes called "school and library binding.”
 This is a binding designed for rougher use, as preferred by schools and libraries for their children’s books especially.
 In the past, the term mostly referred to binding strength, but it may nowadays just signify a laminated cover.
 Books in library binding are sometimes offered by the original publisher, and at other times by third-party rebinders serving schools and libraries.
 Though the latter practice is time-honored and does profit the original publisher, it may create complications if the rebinder gives the rebound book a new ISBN and/or lists it on Amazon.
 At least one rebinder has agreed to respect any publisher’s request not to rebind its books.

 “Hardcover.”
 For Sales Rank Express, this includes standard hardcover, library binding, and possibly other hardcover bindings.
 But note that it will not include all the more esoteric hardcover bindings Amazon might list, such as “Leather Bound.”
 To find those, stick with “Any.”

 “Board Book.”
 A picture book printed on cardboard for very young children.

 “Audiobook—Download.”
-An audiobook offered for download as an Audible Audio Edition.
-This option is only for countries in which Amazon sells such editions.
+An Audible Audiobook available for download.
+This option appears only for countries where Amazon sells such editions.